Jonliera/Html-Email/README.md

-Set up for table html email
+Set up an html table for email